juliousmulumba23/aws_cloud_project/README.md

 ## Architecture

 1. **Lambda Function**: Creates an EC2 instance and schedules its termination.
+2. **Lambda Function2**: This one is invoked to delete the ec2 instance after 10 minutes.
-2. **API Gateway**: Provides an HTTP endpoint to trigger the Lambda function.
+3. **API Gateway**: Provides an HTTP endpoint to trigger the Lambda function.
-3. **CloudFormation Template**: Sets up the Lambda function, API Gateway, and necessary IAM roles.
+4. **CloudFormation Template**: Sets up the Lambda function, API Gateway, and necessary IAM roles.

 ## Prerequisites

 - AWS Account
 - AWS CLI configured with appropriate permissions
-- S3 bucket to store the Lambda function code
+- S3 bucket to store the Lambda function code i.e. (lambda_code.zip and terminate_instance.zip)

 ## Setup